faceless-ui/modal/src/ModalContainer/README.md

 # Modal Container

 This is the DOM node that all modals will portal into.
-Background overlays can be applied here for a global effect, or styled directly into the modal.
+Background overlays can be applied here for a global effect or styled directly onto individual modals.

 ## Usage

-Render a single instance anywhere within your app, so long as its a descendent of the [Modal Provider](../ModalProvider/README.md) tree.
+Render a single instance anywhere within your app, so long as its a descendent of the [Modal Provider](../ModalProvider/README.md).

 ```jsx
   import React from 'react';